Tripura Baptist Christian Union: Subrai Academy

+Langma Academy is located in Langma hathai, Abhicharan area.

 CBA

 St. Peter's School

 St Peter's School is located in Jampuijala Block, Sepahijala District of Tripura and is run by the Central Baptist Association of TBCU.
 It was established in 1991.

 KOKBA

 Kok English Medium School

 Kok English Medium School is located in Baijal bari, Khowai District.
 The school is affiliated to TBSE for Nursery to Class -X. It is run by KOKBA.

 Udaipur Baptist Association(UBA)

 St. John's Senior Secondary School

 St John's High School is located in Raio, Killa, Udaipur, Gomoti Tripura.
 It was established in 1972.
 The school is affiliated to CBSE for Nursery to Class -XII.
 It is run by Borok Hoda Thong(BHT).